AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application-android.md

    >[!NOTE]
    >
-   >Additional options for notification message are only available with HTTPV1 configuration.
+   >Additional options for notification message are only available with HTTP v1 API configuration.
 For more on this, refer to this [section](../../delivery/using/configuring-the-mobile-application-android.md#android-service-httpv1).

 1. Go to **[!UICONTROL Campaign management]** > **[!UICONTROL Deliveries]**.